-The accuracy compensation may be achieved either within the Metering Equipment or within the Data Collector's or Data Services' software.
+[P478] The accuracy compensation may be achieved either within the Metering Equipment or within the CDCA's or relevant Data Collector's or Data Services' software.

-Where accuracy compensation is provided or applied the values used shall be validated in accordance with BSCP32 'Metering Dispensations', recorded and supporting evidence to justify the accuracy compensation criteria shall be available for inspection by the Panel or Technical Assurance Agent.
+Where accuracy compensation is required to be applied the values used shall be validated in accordance with BSCP32 'Metering Dispensations', recorded and supporting evidence to justify the accuracy compensation criteria shall be available for inspection by the Panel or Technical Assurance Agent.